-- 3. (1) An application for the purposes? - (a) referred to in section 4(2) or (4), must be made by an officer referred to in section 33 of the South African Police Service Act, 1995 (Act No. 68 of 1995), provided the officer concerned obtained the approval in advance of another officer in the Police Service with at least the rank of assistant-commissioner, or a member of the Police Service occupying a post on at least the same level, and who has been authorised in writing by the National Commissioner of the Police Service to grant such approval; - (b) of section 4(2)(b) or (4), must be made by an officer as defined in section 1 of the Defence Act, 1957 (Act No. 44 of 1957), provided the officer concerned obtained the approval in advance of another officer in the Defence Force with at least the rank of major-general who must be authorized in writing by the Chief of the Defence Force to grant such approval; - (c) of section 4(2)(b) or (4), must be made by a member as defined in section 1 ofthe Intelligence Services Act, 1994, provided the member concerned obtained the approval in advance of another member of the Agency or the Service, as the case may be, holding a post of at least general manager; or - (d) referred to in section 4(2) or (4), must be made by the head of the Directorate, or by an Investigating Director authorised in writing by the head of the Directorate to make such an application. - (2) Subject to section 12(2), an application referred to in subsection (1) must? - (a) be in writing;

-- (b) contain full particulars of all the facts and circumstances alleged by the officer or member concerned in support of his or her application; and - (c) comply with the directives referred to in section 12(1).
+- 3. (1) An application for purposes of section 4(2) or (4), must be made by- - (a) an officer referred to in section 33 of the South African Police Service Act, if the officer concerned obtained the approval in advance of another officer in the Police Service with at least the rank of assistant-commissioner, or a member of the Police Service occupying a post on at least the same level, and who has been authorised in writing by the National Commissioner of the Police Service to grant such approval; - (b) an officer as defined in section 1 of the Defence Act, if the officer concerned obtained the approval in advance of another officer in the Defence Force with at least the rank of major-general who must be authorised in writing by the Chief of the Defence Force to grant such approval; - (c) a member as defined in section 1 of the Intelligence Services Act, if the 20 member concerned obtained the approval in advance of another member of the Agency or the Service, as the case may be, holding a post of at least general manager; - (d) the head of the Directorate, or by an Investigating Director authorised in writing by the head of the Directorate to make such an application. - (2) Subject to section 12(2), an application referred to in subsection (1) must- - (a) be in writing; - (b) contain full particulars of all the facts and circumstances alleged by the officer or member concerned in support of his or her application; and - (c) comply with the directives referred to in section 12(1).